sporeg/blog/README.md

 Hello!

-I'm a master graduate student majoring in Computer Science and Technology in HUST.
+I'm a Software Engineer @Tencent based in Shenzhen, China

-My current research interests include algorithms of hashing, data analytics and gene data analysis.
+I obtained my B.E and M.E degrees from Huazhong University of Science and Technology, respectively in 2015 and 2018.

 This is my blog [SporeG's Blog](http://sporeg.github.io/)